-We see this future driven by a circular economy and regenerative materials production.
-We imagine a day when goods are endlessly recycled or reused and that any virgin materials are made from regenerative resources whose production strengthens soils, waterways, habitats, air quality, and local communities.
-In this future, every single piece of packaging can be and is recycled, so no materials and resources are wasted, and no packaging ends up as litter and in the oceans.
-In this future, the energy-fueling manufacturing and distribution of these products and packaging is from renewable sources.
+Our north star for sustainable packaging is circularity.
+We envision a future in which packaging is endlessly recycled or reused, and virgin materials are made from regenerative resources whose production strengthens soils, waterways, habitats, air quality, and local communities.
+In this future, every piece of packaging can be and is recycled, so no materials and resources are wasted, and no packaging ends up as litter in the oceans.
+In this future, the energy fueling the manufacturing and distribution of packaging is from endlessly renewable sources.

 The average American goes through 4.5 lbs of waste daily, of which 30% is packaging.
-Most of the world’s packaging is made with plastic, aluminum, glass, and paper.
 In 2019, the rate of post-consumer waste in packaging among the largest brands in the US was just 6.2%.
-After being used just once, about 50% of this packaging is then landfilled, destining these raw materials to be wasted forever.
+After being used just once, about 50% of this packaging is then landfilled, causing these raw materials to be wasted forever.

 Our envisioned future is drastically different.
 In this future: